 The Granite State offers its residents a multitude of funding opportunities to earn their college degree without accumulating a lot of debt.
 If you’re thinking of attending college in New Hampshire, you will find numerous private and federal financial aid programs that not only make college affordable, but downright cheap in some instances.
-Recent studies have shown that college degree holders earn an average of $17,500 more annually than those with only a high school diploma.
 And New Hampshire works hard to give its residents all the financial help they need to start on the right foot.

 New Hampshire does not offer college students a statewide articulation agreement.
 However, most New Hampshire colleges and universities offer articulation agreements with each other and with community colleges.
 But because there are no statewide standards for transfer, students must plan ahead with specific transfer agreements or guaranteed transfer programs, including the NH Transfer Connections Program.

 College students in New Hampshire are advised to investigate transfer options early, as your intended major for a four-year degree may influence the general education courses you should take at a community college.
 Find out which prerequisites will be a part of your specific major.

 With the NH Transfer Connections Program, high school seniors can begin their college courses at Granite State College or a Community College System of New Hampshire campus.
 The program includes guaranteed transfer admission, housing guarantee benefits, lower tuition fees and costs, and individualized transfer counseling for admission to selected four-year colleges and universities in New Hampshire.